Librado Andrade: Andrade vs. Bute

-Andrade defeated Vitali Tsypko in Montreal on April 4, 2009, in an IBF Super Middleweight eliminator, thus prompting a rematch with Lucian Bute, which took place November 28, 2009 in Quebec City.

-Bute defeated Andrade by KO in the fourth round in the following rematch, by an uppercut to the body, which followed shortly after a left jab knocked Andrade out the floor for the first time.

 In Quebec City on ESPN's Friday Night Fights, Librado beat Eric Lucas.
 The fight was stopped due to cuts over Eric's left eye, Andrade was leading on all three scorecards.

 Professional boxing record

 Personal

 Andrade was born in Guanajuato, Mexico.
 His family emigrated to La Habra, California when he was ten years old.
 Andrade was previously married and has two children.

 During an HBO telecast of his fight against Yusaf Mack, it was reported that Andrade lost 14 of his 16 amateur bouts.
 At one point, Andrade worked the morning shifts at a Jack in the Box fast food restaurant while training at the gym in the afternoon.